 - Make a glass pendant or a darling headband with the lace.

 - Have your gown shortened and dyed to become a cocktail dress.
-Done right and you could even wear it to someone else’s wedding!
+Depending on the style, you could even wear it to someone else’s wedding someday!

 - Decorate your home by creating lampshades, making a decorative throw pillow, or even using the fabric from your gown as the background for a shadowbox with your wedding invitation.